guardtime/libksi/doc/tutorial/t0_basics.md

 ~~~~~~~~~~

-The context is ready to be used for signing (for extending, the extending service
+The context is ready to be used.
-must be configured see [Extending Tutorial](t3_extending.md)).

 2. Offline Publications File
 ----------------------------